tloc241/Simple-customize-LXQT/README.md

 4. save it
 5. Run command in terminal to reconfigure openbox for the shortcut to take effect. `openbox --reconfigure`

+**Optional** *Change terminal theming.*

+LXQT use Qterminal at it main (it also have xterm preinstall), xterm is a no go, Qterminal in the other hand pretty good at customize.
+But if you want to flexing to people online using neofetch then i recommend you switch to xfce4-terminal.
+The resson is Qternimal itselt can't render custom image.

+*Changing theme in Qterminal*
+1.
+*Changing theme in Xfce4-terminal*
+1. `Download` the theme online, i'm highly recommend [this](https://github.com/nordtheme/xfce-terminal/tree/develop)
+2. `Extract` the download file, and move it to `~/.local/share/xfce4/terminal/colorschemes/`
+3. `open` up xfce4-terminal, go to `edit` tab and chosse `preferences`, go to `colors` and change `presets` to the theme you just add

+*Changing font for terminal*
+1. `Download` font from the web, [this](https://www.nerdfonts.com/font-downloads) one is really good, expecially the gohu font one
+2. `extract` it, and move it to `~/local/share/fonts/` (if it don't have that folder just create it)
+3. `open` up your terminal, go to `edit` tab and chosse `preferences`,  go to `appearences` and change `font` to the one you just add

+Note: If you want your terminal transparent, find the `opacity` thing, and change it to your liking.

 ## Troubleshoot (debian)